 Peter Raffai is an assistant professor at Eötvös University, Budapest.
 He received his PhD degree in 2012 at Eötvös University, and worked as a postdoctoral research scientist at Columbia University, New York, between 2011-2013.
 He has been a member of the EGRG since 2007, and in particular, he has been leading the data analysis efforts of the group at Eötvös University.
 He also takes a significant part of the group's outreach activity by giving academic and public lectures in gravitational-wave astrophysics, and mentoring students at many levels.
 His main research interest includes gravitational-wave astrophysics, multi-messenger astronomy, compact objects, gamma-ray bursts, and various aspects of signal and image processing.

-Bence Bécsy is an undergraduate student at Eötvös University.
+Bence Bécsy is an MSc student at Eötvös University.
 He previously represented Hungary at the 6th and 7th International Olympiad on Astronomy and Astrophysics, where he achieved a bronze and a silver medal, respectively.
 He joined the Eötvös Gravity Research Group in September 2014.
-His current research focuses on searches for gravitational-wave bursts and the physics of galactic nuclei.
-He is also interested in the physics of compact objects and binary systems.
+In his BSc thesis he examined parameter estimation of gravitational-wave burst signals.
+Currently he works on methods to estimate astrophysical parameters of gravitational-waves.
+He is also interested in the physics of compact objects and Bayesian statistics.

 Gergely Dálya is an MSc student at Eötvös University who joined the Eötvös Gravity Research Group in July 2015.
 He was a member of the Hungarian team at the 5th and 6th International Olympiad on Astronomy and Astrophysics, recieveing an honourable mention and a bronze medal.
 In his BSc diploma thesis he investigated the possibility of exoplanet detection around pulsating variable stars via frequency modulation methods.
 His current research focuses on creating and implementing a value-added full-sky galaxy catalogue for the EM follow-up project of the LIGO collaboration.